terrortylor/nvim-comment/README.md

   toggle code when debugging
 - Uses the built in `commentstring` buffer option to define comment markers
-- Where a marker doesn't have a **space** character as padding this is added, configurable (this can be disabled in the options, see below but if useful when working with numerous linters)
+- Where a marker doesn't have a **space** character as padding this is added, configurable (this can be disabled in the options, see below but is useful when working with numerous linters)
 - Supports motions
 - Dot `.` repeatable